Zoonotic diseases pose a greater health risk to humans. Viral zoonoses compound the risk since they spread fast and are hard to contain.

 - In shoats (sheep and goats), the disease trigger abortions

-Clinical signs in humans
+Clinical signs of toxoplasmosis in humans

 Symptoms usually vary with age.